Multi-Coloured Swap Shop: History

+The telephone number for the show from the second series onward was 01 811 8055.

+Swap Shop was so popular that during its run four annuals were published.
 Swap Shop was a success, attracting substantial ratings not only among its target audience of children, but also students and parents.
 It ended in 1982, to allow the presenters to move on to other projects, notably Edmonds, who became one of the highest-profile TV presenters in the UK.
-It was followed by a sequence of similar programmes over the years, including Saturday Superstore, Going Live! and Live & Kicking.

-This first ever question for the live audience was, 'Where will the next Olympic games be held (1980)?'.
-Moscow was the answer.

 Spin-off programmes were created to widen the appeal of Multi-Coloured Swap Shop: